Telugu language: Romanisation (ISO 15919)

+IPA

 Writing system

-The Telugu script is an abugida consisting of 60 symbols — 16 vowels, 3 vowel modifiers, and 41 consonants.
+Telugu script is an abugida comprising 60 symbols – 16 vowels, 3 vowel modifiers, and 41 consonants.
 Telugu has a complete set of letters that follow a system to express sounds.
 The script is derived from the Brahmi script like those of many other Indian languages.
-The Telugu script is written from left to right and consists of sequences of simple and/or complex characters.
-The script is syllabic in nature—the basic units of writing are syllables.
-Since the number of possible syllables is very large, syllables are composed of more basic units such as vowels ("acchu" or "swaram") and consonants ("hallu" or "vyanjanam").
+Telugu script is written from left to right and comprises sequences of both simple and complex characters.
+It is syllabic in nature – the basic units of writing are syllables.
+Inasmuch as the number of possible syllables is very large, syllables are composed of more basic units such as vowels ("acchu" or "swaram") and consonants ("hallu" or "vyanjanam").
 Consonants in consonant clusters take shapes that are very different from the shapes they take elsewhere.
 Consonants are presumed pure consonants, that is, without any vowel sound in them.
 However, it is traditional to write and read consonants with an implied "a" vowel sound.
 When consonants combine with other vowel signs, the vowel part is indicated orthographically using signs known as vowel "mātras".
 The shapes of vowel "mātras" are also very different from the shapes of the corresponding vowels.

 Historically, a sentence used to end with either a single bar। ("pūrna virāmam") or a double bar॥ ("dīrgha virāmam"); in handwriting, Telugu words were not separated by spaces.
 However, in modern times, English punctuation (commas, semicolon, etc.) has virtually replaced the old method of punctuation.